How to uninstall the application that opens systemnotices.com?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-As mentioned in the first paragraph, there are many pages like systemnotices[.]com, some examples are support-service[.]space, peachlandcn[.]com and crypt-protection[.]com.
-Usually, they are designed to look like Apple pages, the Apple company has nothing to do with such pages.
+There are many pages similar to systemnotices[.]com online.
+Some examples are support-service[.]space, peachlandcn[.]com and crypt-protection[.]com.
+Usually, they are designed to appear like Apple pages, however, the official Apple company has nothing to do with them.

 How did potentially unwanted applications install on my computer?